tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/index-2019-10-01-preview.md

 # 2019-10-01-Preview

 > [!Important]
 > Only those operations that differ from the generally available version are documented.
+Preview APIs are provided without a service level agreement, and are not recommended for production workloads.
+For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 This preview version of the search management REST API includes functionality for isolating the service's API endpoint from internet in two ways: